 We use it whenever we incubate a new Letts branded idea or a partner company.
 We have incubated quite a number of partner companies in the last twenty years.

-Today, we also use Innov@te™ to help leading corporates develop a more effective approach to innovation and we recently established an incubation centre in the southwest of England.
+Today, we also use [email protected]™ to help leading corporates develop a more effective approach to innovation and we recently established an incubation centre in the southwest of England.

-We offer a newsletter, called Surviving, which helps business leaders, investors and entrepreneurs to navigate the future.
+We offer a monthly column called Surviving at the Letts Journal, which helps business leaders, investors and entrepreneurs to navigate the future.
 Subscribers to Surviving can also tap into the team and our panel of experts.

 If you would like to find out more, go to Letts Incubate.